Skip to main content

 Result: Your secret is added to the namespace you chose.
 You can view the secret in the Rancher UI by clicking either Storage > Secrets or More Resources > Core > Secrets.

-Mounted secrets will be updated automatically unless they are mounted as subpath volumes.
+Mounted secrets are updated automatically unless they are mounted as subpath volumes.
 For details on how updated secrets are propagated, refer to the Kubernetes documentation.

 Creating Secrets in Projects